What Are The NSW Council Requirements For Granny Flats?

 Minimum Site Requirements for a granny flat:

-- Property must be a minimum of 450m2 in area (different rules apply for larger block sizes, see below)
+- Property must be a minimum of 450m2 in area (different rules apply for larger block sizes, go to section: Granny flat setback requirements).

 - Property must have a minimum 12 metre width at the building line of the existing dwelling.
 If your property does not meet this requirement you are able to apply for an attached granny flat.